makhaller/MulensModel_Crash_Course/README.md

 ## Example data

-The real-data notebook uses observational files distributed with theMulensModel source release.
-A setup cell downloads the data directory thatmatches the installed MulensModel version and stores it locally beside thenotebook.
+The real-data notebook uses observational files distributed with the MulensModel source release.
+A setup cell downloads the data directory that matches the installed MulensModel version and stores it locally beside thenotebook.

 The downloaded data directory is intentionally not included in thisrepository.